Denden-02/Project-Library/README.md

 - put book info into an array (library)
 - cycle into the library and get the recent book addition
 - then put the recent added book into the table
+- Add a button to remove a book row and data

+//fixed: submitting behavior after clicking `cancel`
+//fixed: values not resetting after clicking `new book`